34fathombelow/cosign_test/docs/developer-guide/releasing.md

 * Check [https://github.com/argoproj/argo-cd/releases](https://github.com/argoproj/argo-cd/releases)
   to see if the release has been correctly created and if all required assets are attached.
-* Check whether the image has been published on DockerHub correctly
+* Check whether the image has been published on Quay.io correctly

 ### If something went wrong